 The EU General Data Protection Regulation (GDPR) is aimed at ensuring all personal information held by companies on EU citizens is acquired, processed and stored lawfully.
 Based on six privacy principles and eight fundamental rights, the regulation covers keeping everything from keeping data up-to-date and deleting it upon request, through to using it fairly and only keeping it for the period needed.

-The QMS GDPR Assessment service combines our expert knowledge with staff training, an on-site gap-analysis, data mapping and data privacy impact assessment exercises, documentation templates and action reports; the GDPR Assessment ensures your organisation is in the best possible position when it comes to GDPR compliance.
+GDPR Assessment services often combine expert knowledge with staff training, an on-site gap-analysis, data mapping and data privacy impact assessment exercises, documentation templates and action reports and help to ensure your organisation is in the best possible position when it comes to GDPR compliance.

 Personal Data Protection